The Gorilla in the Room

 Twenty of the twenty-four missed it completely.

 Eye-tracking technology showed that most of them looked directly at it.
-Their eyes passed right over the gorilla.
+Their eyes passed right over it.
 Their brains never registered it.
-They were so locked in on finding what they expected to see that they were blind to something staring them in the face.
+Scientists call it “inattentional blindness.”
+Their training had built a filter so precise that it screened out something 48 times larger than what they were looking for.
+Expertise itself became the blindness.

 Outside Jericho, a blind man sat in the same dirt he sat in every day.
 Same spot.
 Same cup held out to strangers who walked past without looking at him.
 In the first century, blindness was a social death sentence; the cultural assumption was that God was punishing you for something.
-So this man was sightless, invisible, and religiously discarded.
+This man was sightless, invisible, and religiously discarded.
 Nobody expected him to see anything.

 But when someone mentioned that Jesus of Nazareth was passing by, something ignited in him.
 He couldn’t see the road.
 Couldn’t see the crowd.
 Couldn’t see the dust kicked up by hundreds of feet.
 And he was about to see the only thing that mattered.